Living on the edge: Phase transitions in convex programs with random data: Theoretical results on descent cones

-\textit{Convexity.} The function $F$ is convex for $\tau \geq 0$ because it is an average of functions of the form $F_{\vct{g}}$, each of which is convex.
+\textit{Convexity.} The function $\distsubdiff$ is convex for $\tau \geq 0$ because it is an average of functions of the form $\distsubdiff_{\vct{g}}$, each of which is convex.

 \textit{Strict convexity.} We argue by contradiction.
-Since $F$ is convex, if $F$ were not strictly convex, its graph would contain a linear segment.
+We have shown that $\distsubdiff$ is convex and differentiable.
+If $\distsubdiff$ were not strictly convex, its graph would contain a linear segment.
 More precisely, there would be numbers $0 \leq \rho < \tau$ and $\eta \in (0,1)$ for which

-The convexity of $F_{\vct{g}}$ ensures that, for each $\vct{g}$, the bracket on the right-hand side is no smaller than the bracket on the left-hand side.
+The convexity of $\distsubdiff_{\vct{g}}$ ensures that, for each $\vct{g}$, the bracket on the right-hand side is no smaller than the bracket on the left-hand side.
 Therefore, the relation~\eqref{eq:strict-contra} holds if and only if the two brackets are equal almost surely with respect to the Gaussian measure.
 But note that

 The strict inequality depends on the strict convexity of the square, together with the fact that the infimum is strictly positive.
 On account of~\eqref{eq:dist-lip}, the squared distance to a convex set is a continuous function, so there is an open ball around the origin where the same relation holds.
 That is, for some $\eps > 0$,